 Title IV funds recipients are subject to the “Return of Title IV Funds” policy, which is based on the percentage of the enrollment period completed and the amount of Title IV aid disbursed.
 This is a separate calculation from the institution’s refund policy.

 After you have completed 60 percent of the semester, you will not be required to return Title IV funds.
 Loans are repaid by the student according to the terms and conditions of the promissory note.
 Any money owed by the student must be repaid to the school within 45 days of notification of the repayment, or it will be turned over to the Department of Education for collection and you become ineligible for further federal financial aid.
 You will be billed for any amount the school must return due to the your withdrawal that is not covered by the institutional refund policy.

 Consideration may be given to students with special circumstances such as separation/divorce, loss of income, unusual medical expenses, death in the family or other situations.
 Students with special circumstances should contact the Financial Aid Office.

 Students receiving Title IV financial aid must maintain satisfactory academic progress toward a degree.
 Students not maintaining satisfactory progress will be suspended from receiving any federal financial aid.

 Glenville State follows the Dependency Status definition of a student as set forth by the United States Department of Education.
 However, if there are very unusual circumstances, exceptions may be made.

-The Financial Aid Office, on behalf of Glenville State College, reserves the right to review, adjust, or cancel an award at any time due to changes in the recipient’s financial, academic, or residency status.
-Awards could also be changed based on the availability of funds and/or changes in regulations and/or procedures mandated by the college, state, or federal authorities and/or computer-based error.
+The Financial Aid Office, on behalf of Glenville State University, reserves the right to review, adjust, or cancel an award at any time due to changes in the recipient’s financial, academic, or residency status.
+Awards could also be changed based on the availability of funds and/or changes in regulations and/or procedures mandated by the university, state, or federal authorities and/or computer-based error.